penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

         parentFoo c
 ```

-But: (1) Haskell at least doesn't pretend that it lets you reuse function names; and (2) unlike Julia, Haskell actually enforces the interface, in that if you try to define an `instance Parent IllegalChild` without a corresponding definition of `foo`, it won't compile.
+But: (1) Haskell at least doesn't pretend that it lets you reuse function names; and (2) unlike Julia, Haskell actually enforces the interface\*, in that if you try to define an `instance Parent IllegalChild` without a corresponding definition of `foo`, it will tell you.

+\* Well, sort of: it emits a warning, which can be promoted to an error with `-Werror=missing-methods` if desired.
+There's talk about making this an error by default, but it hasn't happened yet, as of the time of writing.